xcomfan/xcomfan.github.io/go/functions.md

 ## Naked return

 Go's return values may be named.
 You do this by defining them at the top of the function.
 These names should be used to document the meaning of the return values.
 A `return` statement without arguments returns the named return values.
-This is known as the "naked return".
+This is known as the **naked return**.

 ```go
 package main